-- Identify corporate pitfalls and dangers noting tax recognition of the entity, tax rates, AMT computation, capital gains & losses under §1212 and the dividends received deduction under §243.
+- Identify corporate pitfalls and dangers citing tax recognition of the entity, tax rates, AMT repeal, capital gains & losses under §1212 and the dividends received deduction under §243.

-- Identify available corporate accounting periods and methods noting the treatment and impact of tax-exempt income, inventory identifica-tion & evaluation, multiple corporations, and corporate liquidations and distributions.
+- Identify available corporate accounting periods and methods stating the treatment and impact of tax-exempt income, inventory identification & evaluation, multiple corporations, and corporate liquidations and distributions.